 - General degree requirements (e.g., questions about non-science course requirements and general education credits)

 SAS also has tons of information on professional programs such as pharmacy, dental and medical schools and can provide resources to plan your degree to achieve these goals!

 Finally, SAS has information on both internships and CO-OPs found in the faculty.

 - Deferred standing for a final exam in Biology

 - Formal grade appraisal for a Biology course

-This booking system is only for students currently enrolled in a Biology Program (i.e. with a major or minor in Biology).
+Please note these bookings can only be made for students currently enrolled in a Biology Program (i.e. with a major or minor in Biology).
 If you are not in the Biology Department, please contact your current department for advising.
 Biochemistry students should normally see the Chemistry Undergraduate Program Director.